-Section 67-Since the Scriptures so plainly teach us that he who preaches the Gospel shall live by the Gospel, and that it is the duty of the pastor to feed the flock of God over which the Holy Spirit has appointed him, and knowing that he can not be at his best in so doing unless he devotes his whole time to it, we therefore emphasize the support of the pastor as an imperative duty of the church (Section 53, §8).
+Section 67-Since the Scriptures so plainly teach us that he who preaches the gospel shall live by the gospel, and that it is the duty of the pastor to feed the flock of God over which the Holy Spirit has appointed him, and knowing that he can not be at his best in so doing unless he devotes his whole time to it, we therefore emphasize the support of the pastor as an imperative duty of the church (Section 53, ¶9).

-Section 68-Let public free-will offerings be taken each Sunday, or as often as there are preaching services, the pastor instructing the people to remember that their first financial duty is to their own home church, assisting with the necessities there until they are relieved, for the Scriptures plainly say, "But if any provide not for his own, and especially for those of his own house, he hath denied the faith and is worse than an infidel."
+Section 68-Let public free-will offerings be taken each Sunday, or as often as there are preaching services.
+The pastor should instruct the people to remember that their first financial duty is to their own home church and that they should assist with the necessities there until they are relieved.
+For the Scriptures plainly say, "But if any provide not for his own, and specially for those of his own house, he hath denied the faith and is worse than an infidel."